awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use these policy variables to create a policy statement with a condition that requires very specific information in an encryption context, such as the caller's user name\.
 Because it contains a variable, you can use the same policy statement for all users who can assume the role\.
 You don't have to write a separate policy statement for each user\.

-Consider a situation where you want to all users who can assume a role to use the same CMK to encrypt and decrypt their data\.
+Consider a situation where you want to all users who can assume a role to use the same KMS key to encrypt and decrypt their data\.
 However, you want to allow them to decrypt only the data that they encrypted\.
 Start by requiring that every request to AWS KMS include an encryption context where the key is `user` and the value is the caller's AWS user name, such as the following one\.

 ```
 "encryptionContext": {